Jakriborg

 Jakriborg is a housing estate in Hjärup, Staffanstorp Municipality between Malmö and Lund in Scania, southern Sweden.

-The area was built from the late 1990s on by the real estate firm Jakri AB and has been growing ever since.
+The area was built in the late 1990s by the real estate firm Jakri AB and had been growing ever since.
 Jakri AB was founded by two brothers, Jan Berggren and Krister Berggren.
 Jan Berggren's project was realised through collaboration with the two architects Robin Manger Architect SAR/MSA and Marcus Axelsson Architect SAR/MSA.
-The Jakriborg project displays similarities with the contemporary New Urbanism movement and is often compared to the Poundbury project in England built by Prince Charles.
+The Jakriborg project displays similarities with the contemporary New Urbanism movement.
+It is often compared to the Poundbury project in England built by Prince Charles.
 It is also a well-known example of traditional and New Classical Architecture.

 Architecture

 Jakriborg's architectural style has a variety of intricate maze-like streets and passageways.
 Jakriborg is not connected to traditional styles of other, more northern, parts of Scandinavia, nor with the functionalism that has been dominant in most of Europe for much of the 20th century.
 Instead, the style is inspired by pre-industrial town architecture found in the coastal region of the southern Baltic and the North Sea between Flanders and Tallinn, of which the old Hansa City of Lübeck is the best known example.